dapr-cn/docs/content/content/developing-applications/building-blocks/state-management/howto-state-query-api.md

 title: "How-To: Query state"
 linkTitle: "How-To: Query state"
 weight: 250
-description: "API for querying state stores"
+description: "Use the Query API for querying state stores"
 ---

 {{% alert title="alpha" color="warning" %}}
 The state query API is in **alpha** stage.
 {{% /alert %}}

-## Introduction

-The state query API provides a way of querying the key/value data stored in state store components.
-This query API is not a replacement for a complete query language, and is focused on retrieving, filtering and sorting key/value data that you have saved through the state management APIs.
+With the state query API, you can retrieve, filter, and sort the key/value data stored in state store components.
+The query API is not a replacement for a complete query language.

 Even though the state store is a key/value store, the `value` might be a JSON document with its own hierarchy, keys, and values.
-The query API allows you to use those keys and values to retrive corresponding documents.
+The query API allows you to use those keys/values to retrieve corresponding documents.

-### Limitations
-The state query API has the following limitations:

- - The API does not support querying of actor state stored in a state store.
-For that you need to use the query API for the specific database.
-See [querying actor state]({{< ref "state-management-overview.md#querying-actor-state" >}}).
- - The API does not work with Dapr [encrypted state stores]({{<ref howto-encrypt-state>}}) capability.
-Since the encryption is done by the Dapr runtime and stored as encrypted data, then this effectively prevents server side querying.

-You can find additional information in the [related links]({{< ref "#related-links" >}}) section.

 ## Querying the state

-You submit query requests via HTTP POST/PUT or gRPC.
-The body of the request is the JSON map with 3 entries: `filter`, `sort`, and `page`.
+Submit query requests via HTTP POST/PUT or gRPC.
+The body of the request is the JSON map with 3 _optional_ entries:

+- `filter`
+- `sort`
+- `page`

+### `filter`

-The `filter` is an optional section.
-It specifies the query conditions in the form of a tree of key/value operations, where the key is the operator and the value is the operands.
+The `filter` specifies the query conditions in the form of a tree, where each node represents either unary or multi-operand operation.

 The following operations are supported: